No Password Needed

 Cold Exposure

-Exclusively cold showers for 30 days.
-The real Misogi is the moment before you turn the handle.
+Exclusively cold showers or cold plunge for 30 days.
+The real Misogi is the moment before you turn the handle — or step in.
 Every single day.

 Duration30 Days